 Get detailed insights regarding the impact of COVID-19 on the market.

-The global drill collar market exhibited moderate growth during 2015-2020.
+The global drill collar market size reached US$ 1.1 Billion in 2021.
 Looking forward, IMARC Group expects the market to reach US$ 1.4 Billion by 2027, exhibiting a growth rate (CAGR) of 4.4% during 2022-2027.
 Keeping in mind the uncertainties of COVID-19, we are continuously tracking and evaluating the direct as well as the indirect influence of the pandemic on different end use sectors.
 These insights are included in the report as a major market contributor.